roger8849/cybersecurity/KaliWorkshopProject/Readme.md

 - [Dmitry](https://tools.kali.org/information-gathering/dmitry): DMitry (Deepmagic Information Gathering Tool) is a UNIX/(GNU)Linux Command Line Application coded in C. DMitry has the ability to gather as much information as possible about a host.
 Base functionality is able to gather possible subdomains, email addresses, uptime information, tcp port scan, whois lookups, and more.
 - [DNSEnum](https://tools.kali.org/information-gathering/dnsenum): Multithreaded perl script to enumerate DNS information of a domain and to discover non-contiguous ip blocks.
 - [Nmap](https://nmap.org/): Mapping appliance which display the details of the devices connected to the current network.
+- [Whatweb](https://tools.kali.org/web-applications/whatweb): WhatWeb identifies websites.
+Its goal is to answer the question, “What is that Website?”.
+WhatWeb recognises web technologies including content management systems (CMS), blogging platforms, statistic/analytics packages, JavaScript libraries, web servers, and embedded devices.
+WhatWeb has over 1700 plugins, each to recognise something different.
+WhatWeb also identifies version numbers, email addresses, account IDs, web framework modules, SQL errors, and more.

 These tools are located under information gathering section in start menu in kali linux: